Fl4gu1z0wsky/CEH/README.md

 **MBSA** - Microsoft Baseline Security Analyzer - is a software tool that helps determine the security of your Windows computer based on Microsoft’s security recommendations.

 **WAP** - Wireless Access Point – use 802.11

+**TPM** - Trusted Platform Module - It is an international standard for a secure cryptoprocessor and is a chip found on the computer’s motherboard.
+The function of a TPM is to generate encryption keys and keep a part of the key inside the TPM rather than all on the disk.

 **PKI** - Public Key Infrastructure - Encryption is typically done at the 6th layer of the OSI model (Presentation Layer), although it can be done on the application, session, transport, or network layers, each having its own advantages and disadvantages.
 Decryption is also handled at the presentation layer.